-Have you looked at your web site on a mobile phone and iPad (or similar device)?
+2011: Have you looked at your website on a mobile phone and iPad (or a similar device)?

 You are looking at the future!
-Your images are like superheros working 24 hours a day, traveling at the speed of light.
+Your images are like superheroes working 24 hours a day, traveling at the speed of light.
 And now they are going mobile.

 Why do I even ask this question?
 Recently I got a new 3G Android phone.
 I can now surf the Internet anywhere, any time.
 It is fun and convenient to have mobile Internet access.
 Yet it still astounds me that many people are using their phones every minute of the day.
 Looking up a word, an idea, a picture, or a fact.